-6. Determination of Radiographic Classification
+5. Determination of Radiographic Classification

-- 6.1 For purposes of evaluation of castings, a determination must be made of the radiographic discontinuity classification to be assigned to individual castings or specific areas of castings.
+5.1 For purposes of evaluation of castings, a determination must be made of the radiographic discontinuity classifications to be assigned to individual castings or specific areas of castings.
 The determination of the applicable radiographic discontinuity classification shall be based on an evaluation of the casting applications, design, and service requirements.
-In these evaluations, consideration shall be given to such factors as pressure, temperature, section thickness, applicable design safety factor, vibration, shock, resistance to corrosion, involvement of penetrating radiations or radiation products, and involvement of dangerous gases or liquids. - 6.2 For each individual casting or specific area of a casting to be radiographed, the discontinuity class must be clearly specified.
-For example: severity level 2 might be specified for linear shrinkage, Category Ca, and severity level 3 for gas porosity, Category A, since the latter are generally much less deleterious to tensile properties (see Section 7). - 6.3 When determining discontinuity severity levels for individual castings spanning multiple thickness ranges outside the range of this standard, consideration should be given to the potential for overlapping severity levels as described in 4.2 and Section 5. - 6.4 Production radiographs which are compared to reference radiographs should have an optical density in the area of interest in accordance with Guide E94 and a specified minimum radiographic sensitivity (quality level) of 2 % (2-2T).5 Other radiographic quality levels or optical densities may be designated, but then a corresponding change in severity level for each discontinuity category should be anticipated and hence specified.
+In these evaluations, consideration shall be given to such factors as pressure, temperature, section thickness, applicable design safety factor, vibration, shock, resistance to corrosion, involvement of penetrating radiations or radiation products, and involvement of dangerous gases or liquids.

-7. Classification Specifications
+- 5.2 For each individual casting or specific area of a casting to be radiographed, the discontinuity class must be clearly specified.
+For example, severity level 2 might be specified for linear shrinkage, Category Ca, and severity level 3 for gas porosity, Category A, since the latter are generally much less deleterious to tensile properties (see Section 6). - 5.3 When determining discontinuity severity levels for individual castings spanning multiple thickness ranges outside the range of this standard, consideration should be given to the potential for overlapping severity levels as described in the applicable written standard. - 5.4 Production radiographs which are compared to reference radiographs should have an optical density in the area of interest in accordance with Guide E94 and a specified minimum radiographic sensitivity (quality level) of 2 % (2-2T).1 Other radiographic quality levels or optical densities may be designated, but then a corresponding change in severity level for each discontinuity category should be anticipated and hence specified.

-7.1 The applicable radiographic discontinuity classification should be designated by the contracting agency in formal specifications or drawings and in the specific contract or order.
-The specifications, drawings, contract, or order should also designate the sampling plan for the castings to be radiographed and the extent of radiographic coverage, radiographic practice to be followed (Guide E94), image quality desired (see Note 2) as well as the severity of acceptable discontinuity for graded categories.
+6. Classification Specifications

-Note 2-For description of sensitivity or image quality levels, see
+6.1 The applicable radiographic discontinuity classification should be designated by the contracting agency in formal specifications, on drawings, or within specific contracts or orders.
+The specifications, drawings, contracts or order should also designate the examination sampling plan for the castings to be radiographed, the extent of radiographic coverage, radiographic practice to be followed (that is, Guide E94), image quality desired (see Note 2) as well as the severity of the acceptable discontinuity for the graded discontinuities.

-Guide E94 and Reference Radiograph standard E242.
+Note 2-For description of radiographic sensitivity or quality levels, see Guide E94 and Reference Radiograph standard E242.